• About/Start Here

 Choose one of these outdoor activities at Texas beaches for more fun.

-We all know Texas beaches are for swimming in, enjoying the sun, and sitting under an umbrella watching the kids play in the water, which is fun and a must.
+We all know Texas beaches are for swimming, enjoying the sun, and sitting under an umbrella watching the kids play in the water, which is fun and a must.
 But did you know you can also do other outdoor activities at Texas beaches?
 For instance, you can build a sandcastle, fly a kite, ride horseback on the seashore, and more.
 Doesn’t that sound fun?
+And the fun doesn’t stop after summer is over.
+Texas beach fun goes well into October, so you should visit Texas beaches in the fall for less crowds, too!

 Today’s article is about the best beaches in the state and fabulous things to do at Texas beaches after swimming all day for three days straight.